 IELTS, also known as the International English Language Testing System is a universally acknowledged English language test.
 This test is conducted in more than 140 nations all over the world, and every single year, millions of students appear for the IELTS exam with the purpose of immigration, job, and education.
 The primary iteration of the test was propelled in the year 1980, under the name of ELTS (English Language Testing Service), and was vividly diverse from its current form.
 This test has turned out to be the foremost index for measuring English proficiency.
 Over 10,000 academies all over the globe acknowledge IELTS score as evidence of English language skills for admissions, additionally, IELTS scores being recognized for immigration to numerous nations.

 IELTS is covered under two training versions.
 These comprise the Academic Version and the General Training version.
-The academic version is for aspirants who intend to study in English speaking nations such as- USA, UK, New Zealand, Canada, and Australia.
+The academic version is for aspirants who intend to study in English speaking nations such as USA, UK, New Zealand, Canada, and Australia.
 IELTS also aids aspirants who desire to practice their professions, principally those who are accredited medical professionals such as doctors and nurses, in foreign countries.
-In contrast, the general training version is only for non-academic purposes such as- immigration necessities and for gaining work experiences.
+In contrast, the general training version is only for non-academic purposes such as immigration necessities and for gaining work experience.

 The IELTS is an English assessment exam over reading, writing, listening, and speaking skills in non-native English speakers.
 The development of the IELTS test & IELTS syllabus is done by the world’s leading specialists in language assessment and assesses the complete gamut of an aspirant’s English skills.